twallema/pySODM/docs/installation.md

      conda update conda
      ```

-- Make an environment file `environment.yml` with the dependencies of your own project.
+- Make an environment file `environment.yml` with the dependencies of your own project. pySODM was validated on Python versions 3.9, 3.10 and 3.11.

      ```
      name: MY_ENVIRONMENT